| Enterprise | ||||

 Pod.
 For example the following Deployment would not

-sleep, if the virtual cluster is sleeping:
+sleep, if the tenant cluster is sleeping:

 apiVersion: apps/v1